yurizhuravel/CV/README.md

 Earlier, It took our team a week to build an AirBnB logic model, complete with property and user databases, in unfamiliar **Node.js**, with **PostgreSQL** and **Knex**.
 Have a look.

-Learning to use basic **Rails** in three days was somewhat easier by comparison, and yielded a really nice result next project week: a tool to search user's GitHub repos for carelessly pushed Facebook secret keys.
+Learning to use basic **Rails** in just a couple of days was somewhat easier by comparison, and yielded a really nice result: a tool to search user's GitHub repos for carelessly pushed Facebook secret keys.
 Check it out.

 #### I pair-program